FILM & VIDEO

 2000 IN THE HEART OF THE EYE, 10.40 MIN VIDEO

 The film depicts four women moving through a spatial and poetic journey.
-Visceral and visual, the film interchanges the eye of the dancer with the eye of the camera, creating an evocative, intimate and sensual journey, travelling through the eye to the heart.
+Visceral and visual, the film interchanges the eye of the dancer with the eye of the camera, creating an evocative, intimate, and sensual journey, traveling through the eye to the heart.

 1996 90% YIELD BEFORE BREAKAGE, 3 MIN 16 MM.